limorl/Hackathon2014/README.md

 Hackathon2014
 =============

-Project Interpersonal for MS Hackathon 2014.
+Welcome to the OneWeek Hackathon projecct: Interpersonal.

-You will first need to install Kinect for Windows SDK 1.8 and ToolKit 1.8.
+1. Please install Kinect for Windows SDK 1.8 and ToolKit 1.8.
-The solution references some of the projects from the Toolkit.
+2. Then you can find it unbder c:\Program Files\Microsft SDKs\Kinect
+3. Open Interpersnal.sln. ote you might need to update the references in the solution